 If you're feeling pain at the top of your shoulder, you might have a condition like:

-- AC Separation: Also known as shoulder separation, this is an injury to the ligament that holds the acromioclavicular (AC) joint together at the top of the shoulder.
-It's often caused by a hard fall or direct blow to the shoulder, and it can cause severe pain at the top of the shoulder, sometimes accompanied by a visible bump where the separation occurred.
+- AC Separation: Also known as shoulder separation, this is an injury to the ligaments that hold the acromioclavicular (AC) joint, which connects the shoulder blade to the collarbone, at the top of the shoulder.
+It's often caused by a hard fall or direct blow to the shoulder, and it can cause severe pain at the top of the shoulder, sometimes accompanied by a visible bump over the AC joint.

-- AC Arthritis: This condition involves the degeneration of the cartilage in the AC joint, leading to inflammation and pain.
-Pain from AC arthritis is often felt at the top of the shoulder, typically worsening with overhead activities or when the arm is fully extended across the body.
+- AC Arthritis: This condition involves degeneration of the cartilage of the AC joint, leading to inflammation and pain.
+Pain from AC arthritis is felt at the top of the shoulder, typically worsening with overhead activities or when the arm is fully extended across the body.

-- Distal Clavicle Osteolysis (DCO): DCO is a condition typically seen in weight lifters and individuals who perform repetitive overhead arm movements.
-It involves the breakdown of the collarbone where it meets the shoulder blade, and it can lead to chronic pain at the top of the shoulder.
+- Distal Clavicle Osteolysis (DCO): DCO is a condition typically seen in weight lifters and individuals who perform repetitive overhead lifting.
+It involves the breakdown of the end of the collarbone where it meets the shoulder blade, and it can lead to chronic pain over the top of the shoulder.

-If your pain is more generalized, encompassing the entire shoulder area, there are a number of possible causes to consider:
+If your pain is more generalized or it goes into the upper arm, there are a number of possible causes to consider:

 - Rotator Cuff Tendonitis: This condition is characterized by inflammation and swelling in the tendons of the rotator cuff.
 It's usually caused by repetitive overhead movements such as throwing a ball or lifting weights.
 The pain can be a dull ache or a sharp, severe pain, especially when lifting the arm overhead or sleeping on the affected side.